 If you want to incorporate any of these playroom ideas here, many things can be replicated on a budget!

-Check local yard sales or Facebook Marketplace for second-hand toys.
+Check local yard sales, thrift stores, or Facebook Marketplace for second-hand toys.
 People are ALWAYS getting rid of kids’ toys, and books too!
 Most of our books are ones that I’ve saved from when Hunter and Kaiden were little.
 They are a little ragged, but still good!

 Instead of adding a chair rail around the room, you can also just add some floating shelves on a wall.
 Repurposing pallets or milk crates is also an option that could be free!

-And finally, if you know a teacher who is retiring, see if she has some old learning games and classroom decor that she’s willing to part with.
+And finally, if you know a teacher who is retiring, see if she has some old learning games, art supplies, and classroom decor that she’s willing to part with.
 Teachers are notorious for hoarding things (can I say that?) and you may luck up and find someone who just wants it gone.

 You can find more playroom ideas on a budget here!